joshbegley/nyt-latest/README.md

 https://nytimes.com/2025/02/18/arts/television/best-interests-acorn-tv.html

 **10-man Milan crash out of Champions League in knockout playoff**\
-`Feyenoord's 2-1 aggregate triumph over Milan spells the end of the Champions League run for Christian Pulisic and Yunus Musah.`\
+`Feyenoord's 2-1 aggregate triumph over Milan spells the end of the Champions League for Christian Pulisic and Yunus Musah.`\
 https://nytimes.com/athletic/6144434/2025/02/18/feyenoord-ac-milan-champions-league-pulisic-musah-usmnt/

 **Arsenal's Lewis-Skelly shouldn't have been red carded at Wolves - Webb**\